priyanshi09/CA_AI_hackathon/README.md

 - **Sample Code and Tools**: Access sample code and tools provided in Jupyter notebooks and GitHub repos with code spaces.
 - **Technical Guidance**: Get technical guidance and support from Microsoft experts throughout the hackathon.
-- **Marketing Materials**: Find relevant marketing materials and templates to help you successfully host your hackathon.
+- **Learning Materials**: Find relevant learning materials and templates by going in each track to help you successfully work in your hackathon.

 ## Important Dates